-Our menu here is guided by the capable hands of chef Alex Yoder, and reflects an innovative approach to the traditions of rustic Spanish and Mediterranean cooking.
-In combining these methods with the clean, bold flavors of the Pacific Northwest, Yoder’s dishes highlight the locally-sourced meats and seasonal vegetables you’ll find on his menus.
+Our menu here is guided by the capable hands of chef Katherine Roe, and reflects an innovative approach to the traditions of rustic Spanish and Mediterranean cooking.
+In combining these methods with the clean, bold flavors of the Pacific Northwest, Roe's dishes highlight the locally-sourced meats and seasonal vegetables you’ll find on his menus.

 Come to OPSE to enjoy a meal of shared plates or traditional, entrée-style dining under our glowing MEAT sign.
 Our extensive wine list will provide an excellent complement to your dinner, with many Old World varietals represented next to west coast favorites.
 With the sleek industrial design reflecting warm candlelight, you’ll want to bring a date—the ambiance of the European dining experience is alive and well at our romantic SE location.

 We have limited seating so we encourage guests to book a table online or call ahead to check on availability.
 If you want to order your food for pick up we can do that!
 We have limited take out options available on Tock, but will also have a la carte menu options available for home delivery through Caviar.

 You can also shop on our website for delivery out of state, or on our Portland Pantry service for foods to prepare at home in the Portland area.
 Thank you for supporting us through this time.
 Be well, stay healthy, treat people with kindness, and we hope to see you soon!